 to the tutor.

-You will receive a response to your draft within 48 hours, usually sooner, barring
+You will receive a response to your draft within three business days, usually sooner,

-some unforeseen computer glitch.
-The Writing Lab personnel do not work on online
+barring some unforeseen computer glitch.
+The Writing Lab personnel only work on online

 a draft late on Friday or during the weekend.
 Please allow yourself adequate time